GeosLearn/GeosLearn.github.io/_posts/2016-10-10-OceanData-post.md

     <iframe id="weatherMap" style="width:100%; height:500px" src="https://earth.nullschool.net/#current/ocean/surface/currents/overlay=sea_surface_temp/orthographic=-226.48,-28.33,807"
     frameborder="0" scrolling="no" allowfullscreen></iframe>
   </div>
   <p>Wave height measures taken every day by a buoy offshore Sydney are <strong>data</strong>.
-A graph showing the evolution of the significant wave height over time, at this given place, is <strong>information</strong>.
-The fact that the number of extreme storms increases on Australian'coast increases as a result of climate change is <strong>knowledge</strong>.
+A graph showing the evolution of the significant wave height over time, at a given place, is <strong>information</strong>.
+The fact that the number of extreme storms hitting Australian's coast increases as a result of climate change is <strong>knowledge</strong>.
 These three notions are very closely linked.
   <br/>
   <br/>
   Roughly speaking, here is how you should use them: